All NSW public school students have a right to an inclusive learning environment and to feel happy and safe at school.

 For more information on anti-bullying strategies for NSW public schools, see the department’s Bullying: Preventing and Responding to Student Bullying in Schools Policy.

-For information on racial bullying and anti-racism education for NSW public schools, see:
+For information on racial bullying and anti-racism education for NSW public schools, visit: